What is a tree report?

 A tree surgeon may not be appropriate to carry out detailed inspections and complex reports.

 An inspector must have Professional Indemnity Insurance (I suggest a minimum of £500,000 would be appropriate).
-This insurance protects clients against negligent advice and is often not covered through a companies normal Public liability Insurance.
+This insurance protects clients against negligent advice and is often not covered through a company’s normal Public liability Insurance.

 Lists of appropriate consultants are maintained by The Institute of Chartered Foresters, The Arboricultural Association and the Consulting Arborists Society.